georgercarder/walk_thru_phase0/article.md

 ---

-// eth background
+// eth background.
+BRIEF

-// why 2.0 is needed
+// why 2.0 is needed.
+BRIEF

  // hinting at general structure (but keep it vague since will explain more below)